Sarah Young (immunologist)

+From 2020 to 2023, she ran the School of Medical Sciences at the University of Sydney.
+In 2023, Young was appointed the executive dean of the Faculty of Science at the University of Canterbury.

 Academic career

 After a 2000 PhD titled 'Immunological responses to live and live recombinant BCG in a murine model ' at the University of Otago, and a post-doc at Cancer Research UK, Young returned to Otago rising to full professor.